mvcss/mvcss.github.com/source/foundation/config.md

 // +font-face('OpenSans', 'OpenSansItalic', normal, italic)
 ```

-When using web fonts from Google Fonts or a similar service, you can paste their generated `@import` link into this section.
+When using web fonts from Google Fonts, or a similar service, you can paste their generated `@import` link into this section.

 ```sass
 // -------------------------------------